Do Cosmetologists Really Need Liability Insurance?

 - $1,000 in stolen/damaged equipment services

 Some companies make you fill out a long questionnaire in order to be quoted for insurance coverage and see everything that’s included.
-With Elite Beauty Society, our cosmetologist insurance program was meant to be easy to access.
+With Beauty Insurance Plus, our cosmetologist insurance program was meant to be easy to access.

 We know cosmetologists are busy juggling a thousand and one things each day so made it easy to sign up, check out, and enjoy full insurance coverage in a matter of minutes.